Jim Christiana

+Early life and education

 The great-grandson of Italian immigrants, Christiana is a fourth-generation resident of Beaver County, Pennsylvania, and a member of the First Presbyterian Church in Beaver, Pennsylvania.
 He graduated from Beaver High School in Beaver, Pennsylvania, in 2002.

 He attended Washington & Jefferson College, where he played on the men's soccer team.
 As a college senior in 2005, Christiana became the youngest member of the Beaver Borough Council.
 He graduated in 2006 with a degree in political science.
-He also worked as a sales consultant at the Bobby Rahal Automotive Group in Pittsburgh, Pennsylvania.

 As a Republican member of the Beaver Borough Council, Christiana served as the chair of the Finance Committee.

+State House

 In November 2008, he defeated Democratic incumbent Vince Biancucci to represent the 15th legislative district in the Pennsylvania House of Representatives.

+Senate race

 In April 2017, Christiana announced he was running for Republican nomination for U.S. Senate, seeking to challenge incumbent Democratic Senator Bob Casey Jr. in 2018.
 Christiana ran against Berwick borough councilman Andrew Shecktor and Representative Lou Barletta.
 He was defeated by Barletta in the primary 63 percent to 37 percent.